Prion: Replication

 The first hypothesis that tried to explain how prions replicate in a protein-only manner was the heterodimer model.
 This model assumed that a single PrPSc molecule binds to a single PrPC molecule and catalyzes its conversion into PrPSc.
 The two PrPSc molecules then come apart and can go on to convert more PrPC.
 However, a model of prion replication must explain both how prions propagate, and why their spontaneous appearance is so rare.
 Manfred Eigen showed that the heterodimer model requires PrPSc to be an extraordinarily effective catalyst, increasing the rate of the conversion reaction by a factor of around 1015.
 This problem does not arise if PrPSc exists only in aggregated forms such as amyloid, where cooperativity may act as a barrier to spontaneous conversion.
 What is more, despite considerable effort, infectious monomeric PrPSc has never been isolated.

 An alternative model assumes that PrPSc exists only as fibrils, and that fibril ends bind PrPC and convert it into PrPSc.
 If this were all, then the quantity of prions would increase linearly, forming ever longer fibrils.
-But exponential growth of both PrPSc and of the quantity of infectious particles is observed during prion disease.
+But exponential growth of both PrPSc and the quantity of infectious particles is observed during prion disease.
 This can be explained by taking into account fibril breakage.
 A mathematical solution for the exponential growth rate resulting from the combination of fibril growth and fibril breakage has been found.
 The exponential growth rate depends largely on the square root of the PrPC concentration.
 The incubation period is determined by the exponential growth rate, and in vivo data on prion diseases in transgenic mice match this prediction.
 The same square root dependence is also seen in vitro in experiments with a variety of different amyloid proteins.

 The mechanism of prion replication has implications for designing drugs.
 Since the incubation period of prion diseases is so long, an effective drug does not need to eliminate all prions, but simply needs to slow down the rate of exponential growth.
 Models predict that the most effective way to achieve this, using a drug with the lowest possible dose, is to find a drug that binds to fibril ends and blocks them from growing any further.

 Researchers at Dartmouth College discovered that endogenous host cofactor molecules such as the phospholipid molecule (e.g. phosphatidylethanolamine) and polyanions (e.g. single stranded RNA molecules) are necessary to form PrPSc molecules with high levels of specific infectivity in vitro, whereas protein-only PrPSc molecules appear to lack significant levels of biological infectivity.